couchbaselabs/docs-ng/content/couchbase-sdk-c-2.1/integration-with-libcouchbase.markdown

 lcb_error_t lcb_create_libev_io_opts(int version, lcb_io_opt_t *io, void *loop);
 ```

-Which initializes the IO plugin and then the `cookie` will be passed to this
+This initializes the IO plugin and then the `cookie` will be passed to this
 function as the `loop` argument.
 You can refer to the `lcb_create_io_ops(3)`
 manpage for other ways to initialize IO subsystem.

-The libcouchbase client is purely asynchronous, therefore each data operation is
+The libcouchbase client is purely asynchronous; therefore, each data operation
-split into two parts: a function-scheduler which validates and copies all
+isplits into two parts: a function-scheduler, which validates and copies all
 arguments to internal buffers for further handing, and a function-callback,
 which will be called with the results of the operation.
 It is possible to
 implement a wrapper which will provide a more synchronous API, but it is
-difficult to write generic and efficient at the same time library API.
-Also
+difficult to write a library API that is both generic and efficient.
+Since all
-since all communication is done by using function arguments, it is easier to
+communication is done by using function arguments, it is easier to maintain
-maintain backward compatible APIs by versioning both incoming structures and
+backward compatible APIs by versioning both incoming structures and results.
-results.
-Let's see how we did it in our sample.
+Let's see how we did it in our sample:

 ```